chanakaDe/Mint-REST/README.md

 # Mint-REST

 ##### A simple rest api using Node.js , MongoDB , Express and Mongoose as the ORM.
-Specially designed for blogging platforms.
+Specially designed for blogging platforms and social netwroks.

 ### Overview